 Couples can still enter into an agreement, known as a post-nup, at any time during the marriage.
 Because the agreements are not legally binding, in the event of a dispute, the court can use its powers to vary a “post-nuptial settlement” if it considers the agreement to be unfair.

-To make an appointment or enquiry with one of our divorce and separation team, by telephone or email, please contact Richard Peaker, Nicki Mitchell or Norman Taylor.
+To make an appointment or enquiry with one of our divorce and separation team, by telephone or email, please contact Richard Peaker, Nicki Mitchell or Neil Dring.
 All contacts will, of course, be treated in the strictest confidence.

 Alternatively, if you would prefer, please complete our enquiry form below.